Archbishop Tenison's School: History

 By the end of the 19th century the inspectors noted that classrooms were cramped, and the playground was a small courtyard surrounded by high buildings.
 The trustees were again struggling to manage the school site.
 By 1918 education was now compulsory up to the age of 14, which helped the school continue to be full although attainment was generally low.
 The school was admitting children as young as 7 and teaching mixed ability, mixed age classes was challenging.

 In 1922 there were 220 pupils between ages 7–17; 67% did not live in Westminster but travelled in from Lambeth and elsewhere.
-“The increase of numbers and difficulty of organising so small a school under modern conditions have made another building necessary.”
+"The increase of numbers and difficulty of organising so small a school under modern conditions have made another building necessary."
 Trustees considered various options to try to accommodate the changing needs of the local population and steer the school to find its place in the local education system.
 Suitable land was identified in Kennington, owned by the Duchy of Cornwall, and terms were agreed.
-There was a delay of several years before the school moved from the West End to the Oval.
+There was a delay of several years before the school moved from the West End to The Oval.

-The school was officially opened by HRH The Prince of Wales in July 1928.
+The school was officially opened by the Prince of Wales in July 1928.
 Most pupils had to pay fees (payable in advance and included all books and stationery, and parents committed to keeping the boy at school until he was 16) although the school continued to offer some free places.

 The war years introduced new challenges and direct damage to the building, but by the 1960s the school was once again flourishing and invested in annexes and extensions to accommodate a growing number of boys.
-In 1969 Harold Macmillan (former Prime Minister) opened the ‘Hinton Wing’ extension to the original building, with departments for biology, geography, history and music, a sixth form suite, improved staffrooms, and a metal workshop.
+In 1969 Harold Macmillan (former prime minister) opened the 'Hinton Wing' extension to the original building, with departments for biology, geography, history and music, a sixth form suite, improved staffrooms, and a metal workshop.

-After a period as a local authority comprehensive school, Tenison's became Grant-Maintained in 1993, and Voluntary Aided in 1998.
+After a period as a local authority comprehensive school, Tenison's became grant-maintained in 1993, and voluntary aided in 1998.